Spit Card Game (Rules and Instructions)

 New Round

-If you have less than 15 cards (minimum for stockpiles), deal as many as possible in the standard order.
-In this case, you will not have a remaining card for your spit pile so that you will play with a single spit pile created by your opponent.
+If you have <15 cards (minimum for stockpiles), deal as many as possible in the standard order.
+In this case, you don’t have a remaining card for your spit pile, so you will play with a single spit pile created by your opponent.

 The player who gets rid of their stockpiles first slaps the only spit pile, BUT this time, his opponent is the one to collect it and add it to their spit cards.

-As you can see, the gameplay rapidly speeds up with each new round, and it’s soon pretty obvious which player had higher chances of winning.
-Nevertheless, I’ve seen many dramatic turning points in Spit, so don’t lose your hope and determination.
+As you can see, the gameplay rapidly speeds up with each new round, and it’s soon pretty obvious which player had a higher chance of winning.

 Spit Scoring

-The game of Spit does not have any points or values to count.
-The only measurable success is getting rid of ALL your cards.
-The first player who succeeds in this wins the game.
+Spit does not have any points or scores.
+All that counts is getting rid of ALL your cards.
+The first player who succeeds wins the game.

 How to Play Spit Card Game – Video Tutorial